 Laura Masulis, Co-founder

-Laura is currently the Director of Strategic Growth for HUUB, a digital platform that helps cities better support their small business communities.
 For over five years, Laura served as MassDevelopment’s Transformative Development Lead Fellow in Springfield, working closely with community partners to build a downtown district that is a vibrant center for entrepreneurship, arts and dining.
 Laura previously served as Senior Partnerships Manager at Interise, a national non-profit helping diverse, established small businesses scale in lower-income communities.
 Early in her career, Laura worked for Public Consulting Group focused on improving state public assistance programs.

 Michael DiPasquale, Co-founder